 In this thesis, I set out to fill in this gap by asking whether interspecific variation in ecological traits is associated with species land-use responses and with estimated climate-change sensitivity, at global scales, and comparatively across the four terrestrial vertebrate classes.
 Such an assessment helps to understand which species are at most risk from global changes, and may be useful to the prioritisation of conservation efforts.
 My thesis also aims to highlight some of the consequences of land-use change for ecosystem functioning, by investigating relationships between species energetic requirements (estimated from metabolic rates) and land-use change.

 Throughout my thesis, assemblage-level and species-level responses to land use and land-use intensity are assessed using a “space-for-time” approach (De Palma et al. 2018).
 To this end, I use one of the most comprehensive databases recording species occurrence and abundance in different land uses (the PREDICTS database, Hudson et al. (2014, 2017)).
-I estimate sensitivity to climate change from properties of species climatic niche space, and thus it is important to emphasize that this does not allow a consideration of species’ responses to climate change (which would require to integrate considerations of species exposure to climate change; Foden (2016)).
+I estimate sensitivity to climate change from properties of species climatic niche space, and thus it is important to emphasize that this does not allow a consideration of species’ responses to climate change.
 Indeed, it is difficult to capture the responses of many species to climate change, given that capturing climate-change responses requires to disentangle the effects of climate change from that of other drivers of change over the considered time period (which can be complex; MacLean & Beissinger (2017)), and also requires to gather data on the occurrence or abundance of species over several decades (which may be particularly challenging when working at large taxonomic scales).

 Detailed aims, hypotheses and outline of the following Chapters